Jsilver004/inter-vlan-defense-lab/notes/attack-simulations.md

 - Internal network segmentation is critical for enterprise defense
 - Security controls should be validated through testing as opposed to assumed security

-# 2. Layer 2 Reconaissance

-## Objective
-Analyze how inproper use of protocols can be observed by an attacker through packet captures and used to conive avenues to break into a network and compromise it's systems.

-## Set up

-A Kali linux VM was configured with the following:

 ![VLAN Creation](../screenshots/Images/Attacker-Setup.png)